Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 from some Vat, and all Promises are managed by the kernel, so from within the kernel, there is no notion of import-vs-export.

-Each row of the kernel Object table remembers the VatID of the owner of that
-object: the one which first exported it into the kernel in the argument of a `syscall.send` or `syscall.resolve`.
-Messages sent to this object from other Vats (via `syscall.send`) must be routed to the owning Vat and delivered with a `dispatch.deliver`.
+Each row of the kernel Object table remembers the object's "owner" (the VatID that first exported it into the kernel in the argument of a `syscall.send` or `syscall.resolve`).
+Messages sent to the object from other Vats (via `syscall.send`) must be routed to the owning Vat and delivered with a `dispatch.deliver`.

 Each row of the kernel Promise table remembers the current promise state and any related data.
 There is one unresolved state, and four resolved states